javiergayala/RAX-API-Challenge/README.md

 	  -d                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit

+## Challenge 3 _(challenge3.py)_ ##
+#### Cloud Files ####

+__Goal:__ Write a script that accepts a directory as an argument as well as a container name.
+The script should upload the contents of the specified directory to the container (or create it if it doesn't exist).
+The script should handle errors appropriately.
+(Check for invalid paths, etc.)

+	usage: challenge3.py [-h] [-c CONFIGFILE] -d ORIGINDIR -cn CONTNAME [-dfw] [-ord] [-v] [-V]

+	Challenge 3 of the API Challenge

+	optional arguments:
+	  -h, --help            show this help message and exit -c CONFIGFILE, --config CONFIGFILE
+	                        Location of the config file
+	  -d ORIGINDIR, --dir ORIGINDIR
+	                        Directory containing source files to upload to CF Container
+	  -cn CONTNAME, --container CONTNAME
+	                        Name of the new CF Container to hold the uploaded files
+	  -dfw                  Perform action in DFW
+	  -ord                  Perform action in ORD
+	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
 ## Challenge 4 _(challenge4.py)_ ##
 #### Cloud DNS ####